AVI0312/Roulette-prediction-with-graph-using-Python/README.md

 # Roulette-prediction-with-graph-using-Python

-A simple command-line Roulette game built using Python, designed to simulate the randomness of a real roulette wheel.
-This project offers a fun way to practice Python programming, randomness, and game logic.
+A simple command-line Roulette game built using Python to simulate the randomness of a real roulette wheel.
+The game also incorporates graphical representations to visualize the likelihood of user-selected numbers appearing in future turns, making the data easier to interpret.

 ---